-Photo taken by Brenda Cantu in Venice, CA.
+Photo by Brenda Cantu in Venice, CA.

-I believe that life is too short to just sit and wait for someone else to give you an opportunity, you have to create your own, that is why I like to take the bull by the horns so I have been directing and producing my own projects in the meantime.
-In 2013, I directed the first film festival for blind and deaf people in Uruguay, Okurelo Cine and, in 2014, I was invited to reproduce it in an international film festival in Mexico, CinemaFest.
-My most recent project is feature documentary Trumphobia: what both sides fear, which received the Miller/Packan Film Fund from the Rogovy Foundation and the International Documentary Association was the fiscal sponsor.
+I believe that life is too short just to sit and wait for someone else to give you an opportunity.
+That is why I like to take the bull by the horns and I have been directing/producing my own projects as well.
+I created my first production company in the USA, Proxima Centauri Films, and I directed my first feature documentary: Trumphobia: what both sides fear.
+The movie received the Miller/Packan Film Fund from the Rogovy Foundation and the International Documentary Association was the fiscal sponsor.
 It also received an Impact Docs Award, premiered at the Charlotte Film Festival in North Carolina, and has been screened at festivals in Los Angeles, Chicago, Ohio, Canada, and Uruguay.
 In 2020, Kaleidoscope Film Distribution became the distributor in the UK and Unified Pictures in the USA, and it was released to the public on multiple platforms.
-Before that, in 2018, my short documentary Exit the Shelter received the award for best film of the Los Angeles Television, Script, and Film Festival 2018 and the award of Excellence from the Hollywood International Independent Documentary Awards 2018.
+Before that, in 2018, my short documentary Exit the Shelter received the Award for Best Film of the Los Angeles Television, Script, and Film Festival, and the Award of Excellence from the Hollywood International Independent Documentary Awards.

-I have a master’s degree in documentary filmmaking from the New York Film Academy in Los Angeles and a bachelor’s degree in Communication from Universidad de Montevideo in Uruguay.
-Before that, I studied six years of performing arts and, since I am kind of an academic nerd, I got several scholarships along the way.
-In 2015 I got a Fulbright Scholarship (sponsored by The U.S. State Department) that completely covered my life’s expenses for two years to study a master’s degree in the U.S. and I have also received a tuition award by the New York Film Academy during the same period of time.
+In 2020, I got another Jackson Wild Fellowship for my next wildlife conservation directing project about illegal fishing in Uruguay (still in development).
+Before that, in 2015, I got a Fulbright Scholarship (sponsored by the U.S. State Department) that completely covered my life’s expenses for two years to study for a master’s degree in the U.S. and I also received a tuition award from the New York Film Academy during the same period of time.
 In 2012, I got the Movilidad Mercosur Scholarship (sponsored by the European Union and Mercosur) and I finished my bachelor’s degree at Universidad Nacional de San Juan in Argentina, living there for a whole semester.
-In 2011, I got selected to be the National Point Focus of the Red Vanguardia Internacional and I went to Paraguay to represent my country among other 100 young people from America, Portugal, and Spain.
-Together we created a recommendation document for our Presidents at the Ibero-American Summit of Heads of State.
-In 2010, I got the SUSI Scholarship (Study of the U.S. Institutes for Student Leaders also sponsored by the U.S. State Department) and I traveled to the U.S., among sixty other young leaders from Latin-America, to develop our leadership skills.
-And, finally, from 2009 until I finished my bachelor’s degree I got the Academic Excellence Scholarship (sponsored by Universidad de Montevideo) that covered the tuition.
+In 2011, I got selected to be the Uruguayan Youth Representative of the Red Vanguardia Internacional and I went to Paraguay with 100 young people from America, Portugal, and Spain.
+Together, we created a recommendation document for our Presidents at the Ibero-American Summit of Heads of State.
+In 2010, I got the SUSI Scholarship (also sponsored by the U.S. State Department) and I traveled to the U.S., among sixty other young leaders from Latin America, to develop our leadership skills.
+And, finally, from 2009 until I finished my bachelor’s degree, I got the Academic Excellence Scholarship (sponsored by Universidad de Montevideo) that covered the tuition.
 Yes!
 I like to study hard in order to use the system in my favor: mostly for free trips and cool experiences.

-I deeply care about social and environmental issues, so like I said I want to use art as a tool for change.
-For my bachelor’s thesis, I investigated the level of access that blind and deaf people have to the media.
-Consequently, as I mentioned before, I conducted Okurelo Cine, which took place in Life Cinema and in Teatro Solís (the most prestigious theater in Uruguay).
-As a director, not only I coordinated the adaptation of five narrative Uruguayan movies in a way that blind and deaf people could enjoy (with sign language, special subtitles, and audio description), but I also developed inclusive workshops (such as painting for the blind and music for the deaf) and conferences about audiovisual accessibility.
-Thanks to the fiscal sponsorship of the Fundación Braille del Uruguay, we got the Uruguayan Film Commission's Fund for Local Cinema Exhibitions to cover the costs; and one year later, I was hired to do the same in an international film festival in Mexico, CinemaFest.
-Since then, I am the CEO of Okurelo Cine organization, so I continue adapting movies and I provide consultancy services to different organizations in Latin America on how to adapt audiovisual content for blind and deaf people.
+I deeply care about social issues as well.
+For instance, for my bachelor’s thesis, I investigated the level of access that blind and deaf people have to the media.
+Consequently, I directed the first film festival for blind and deaf people in Uruguay.
+As a director, not only did I coordinate the translation of Uruguayan movies with sign language, descriptive subtitles, and audio description, but I also developed inclusive workshops (such as painting for the blind and music for the deaf) and conferences about audiovisual accessibility.
+For this project, we got the Uruguayan Film Commission's Fund for Local Cinema Exhibitions to cover the costs; and one year later, I was hired to do the same in an international film festival in Mexico, CinemaFest.
+Since then, I am the Director of the Okurelo organization, so I continue translating movies and I provide consultancy services to others in Latin America on how to adapt audiovisual content for blind and deaf people.